 Irama Dining, the rhythm of a fresh and modern dining experience

 Penang is truly a food paradise.
-One can find almost everything under the sun here in this tropical island including good Malay food.
+One can find almost everything under the sun here on this tropical island including good Malay food.
 Dining at Irama is a game changer for me.
 The strong, aromatic and distinct Malay-style cooking is combined with the rich flavours of local herbs and spices.
 The food presentation is masterful and the dining room is tastefully elegant.

 Traditional Malay cooking at Lagenda Café in the heart of George Town